 Choosing a mission agency can be difficult to navigate.
 There are so many options out there.
 Not only are you looking for a place with the same beliefs and ideology as you, but you also need to be with an organization that meets your needs practically and encourages you to follow the call that God has put on your life.
 So how do you choose?
-Below are some helpful videos and tips for choosing the mission agency that is right for you.
+Below are some helpful tips for choosing the mission agency that is right for you.
 From team chemistry to finances, we’ll walk you through the steps necessary to choose a mission, regardless of whether it ends up being us or someone else.

 How well do you fit with the ministry philosophy, beliefs, ethos, standards and strategy of the mission?
 We can confidently say that people who feel they are in harmony with an organization in these areas are more productive and positive during their tenure.
 It should also be noted that people tend to stay longer with organizations where there is a “zone” in which they perceive they are able to grow and develop both personally as well as professionally.